A variational inference framework for inverse problems: Illustration for archaeological data

 Expressions for the other optimal approximating densities can be obtained in a similar manner.
 The full list of optimal approximating density functions respecting restriction \eqref{eq:mfRest_SNHS} is the following:

 The common parameters of the $q$-densities of interest are:

-To obtain the common parameters of $q(\sigma^2_{\varepsilon})$ and $q(\sigma^2_{\lambda})$ from their natural parameters we make use of the results from Sections S.2.3 and S.2.5 of the supplementary material of McLean and Wand (2019) concerning the Inverse Square Root Nadarajah and Sea Sponge distributions.
+To obtain the common parameters of $q(\sigma^2_{\varepsilon})$ and $q(\sigma^2_{\lambda})$ from their natural parameters we make use of the results from Sections S.2.3 and S.2.5 of the supplementary material of \cite{mclean2019variational} concerning the Inverse Square Root Nadarajah and Sea Sponge distributions.